craftercms/docs/source/by-role/project-admin/index.rst

 """"""""""""""""""""""
-The RTE (Rich Text Editor) provides an in-context editing experience from within a form (and through preview via the XB) that allows authors to arrange and style content without needing to know HTML For more information on configuring the RTE, see :ref:`here <rte-config>`
+The RTE (Rich Text Editor) provides an in-context editing experience from within a form (and through preview via the XB) that allows authors to arrange and style content without needing to know HTML For more information on configuring the RTE, see :ref:`here <rte-configuration>`

 ^^^^^^^
 Preview